opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 New animation levels can be defined by using a dialog that lets you set the number of drawings the level is made of, the animation step used to expose the frames in the Xsheet/Timeline, and the increment, that sets the way the level drawings are numbered.
 For example, step 2 repeats each drawing twice in the Xsheet column or Timeline layer, while increment 2 numbers the drawings 1, 3, 5, etc. The dialog also allows you to choose a destination folder, different from the default one, by using the Save In field.

-In case you define a Toonz Raster or a Raster level, you can set its Width, Height and DPI values, according to the way you want to use it in the scene.
+In case you define a Toonz Raster or a Raster level, you can set its **Width**, **Height** and **DPI** values, according to the way you want to use it in the scene.

 Settings like the length of the level and the numbering order can be edited later, as you are free to arrange the images composing an animation level the way you prefer (see  :ref:`Editing Animation Levels <editing_animation_levels>`  ).

-When a new level is created in an empty column, the color of the column header and cells where the new level gets exposed are colored denoting the type of level in that column: light yellow for Toonz Vector levels, light green for Toonz Raster levels, and light blue for standard Raster levels (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).
+When a new level is created in an empty column, the color of that column header and the cells where the new level gets exposed are colored denoting the type of level: **light yellow** for Toonz Vector levels, **light green** for Toonz Raster levels, and **light blue** for Raster levels (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).

-.. note:: The New Level dialog inherits the Default Level Type settings defined in Preferences > Drawing.
+.. note:: The New Level dialog inherits the **Default Level Type** settings defined in Preferences > Drawing.

 .. tip:: **To create a new animation level to draw:**

     1. Do one of the following:

-    - Select a cell in the Xsheet/Timeline where you want to place your animation level and choose File > New Level.
+    - Select a cell in the Xsheet/Timeline where you want to place your animation level and choose File > **New Level...**

-    - Right-click the cell in the Xsheet/Timeline where you want to place your animation level and choose New Level from the menu that opens.
+    - Right-click the cell in the Xsheet/Timeline where you want to place your animation level and choose **New Level...** from the menu that opens.

-    - (If the Xsheet/Timeline toolbar is visible) Click any of the three New Level buttons at the leftmost part of it.
+    - (If the Xsheet/Timeline toolbar is visible) Click any of the three **New Level buttons** at the leftmost part of it.

-    2. Choose the type of level, Toonz Vector, Toonz Raster or Raster, from the Type option menu and define its settings, then click the OK button.
+    2. Choose the type of level: Toonz Vector, Toonz Raster or Raster, from the **Type:** option menu and define its settings, then click the OK button.

     .. note:: When using the Xsheet/Timeline's toolbar buttons to create a new level, the corresponding level type is already preselected in the dialog's dropdown menu.